 Dutch McCann, 815.436.8072 email@example.com

 Catholics Returning Home helps Catholics reconnect with their faith, and their relationship with Christ.
-There is no obligation or cost.
-Join us and you will find a:
+Join us and you will find:

 - Supportive, non-judgmental group where you can freely explore your concerns and questions